 Dietetics Major Entry Requirement

 Enrollment in the dietetics major is limited.
 The Bachelor of Science degree in Dietetics is a professional degree which requires acceptance into a competitive post-bachelor’s dietetic internship in order to complete the requirements for eligibility to take the registered dietitian examination.
-At the junior level, a minimum cumulative grade point average of 2.5 is necessary to be considered for admission but does not guarantee admission.
-The number of students admitted depends on the number of slots available, and the GPA cut-point can vary with the number of applicants each semester.
-During the past 2 years, the GPA cut-point for admission has been a steady minimum of 3.0-3.1.
+At the junior level, the number of students admitted depends on the number of slots available, and the GPA cut-point can vary with the number of applicants each semester.
+During the past several years, the GPA cut-point for admission has been a steady minimum of 3.0-3.1.
 In the senior year, the greatest liklihood of acceptance to a post-bachelor’s dietetic internship, which is competitive across the USA, occurs with GPAs of 3.4 and up.